nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 **Availability**

 > Every request received by a non-failing node in the system must result in a response.
-Note that availability as defined in CAP theorem is different from high availability in software architecture.

 In an available system, if our client sends a request to a server and the server has not crashed, then the server must eventually respond to the client.
 The server is not allowed to ignore the client's requests.